bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

     good to have basic knowledge of this dichotomy.
 For full details, see the :ref:`devguide_bokehjs` chapter of the :ref:`devguide`.

-Charts
-    Schematic statistical plots such as bar charts, horizon plots, time series, etc. that may include faceting, grouping, or stacking based on the structure of the data.
-Bokeh provides a high level ``bokeh.charts`` interface to quickly construct these kinds of plots.
-See :ref:`userguide_charts` for examples and usage.

 Documents
     An organizing data structure for Bokeh applications.
 Documents contain all the Bokeh Models and data needed to render an interactive